medic/cht-core/DEVELOPMENT.md

 ### nginx-local-ip

-[`nginx-local-ip`](https://github.com/medic/nginx-local-ip) is a local proxy that keeps all traffic local.
-There is no latency and no throttling.
-If you don't need to share your local CHT instance, it is the preferred method to add a valid SSL certificate instead of using `ngrok` or `pagekite`.
+[`nginx-local-ip`](https://github.com/medic/nginx-local-ip) is a local proxy that keeps all traffic local, and runs without latency or throttling.
+If sharing your local CHT instance is not required, it is the preferred method to add a valid SSL certificate (rather than `ngrok` or `pagekite`).

 1. Clone the repo: `git clone https://github.com/medic/nginx-local-ip.git`
 1. `cd` into the new directory: `cd nginx-local-ip`